agshumate/Liftoff/README.md

   -dir <intermediate_files_dir>
                         name of directory to save intermediate fasta and SAM files
+  -n 50                 max number of Minimap2 alignments to consider for each
+                        feature
+  -f feature types      list of parent feature types to lift-over

 ```
 The only required inputs are the reference genome sequence(fasta format), the target genome sequence(fasta format) and the reference annotation or feature database.
 If an annotation file is provided with the -g argument, a feature database will be built automatically and can be used for future lift overs by providing the -db argument.

+By default, genes features and all child features of genes (i.e. trancripts, mRNA, exons, CDS, UTRs) will be lifted over.
+The -f parameter can be used to provide a list of additional parent feature types you wish to lift-over.

-By default, a gene (or other parent feature) will only be considered mapped successfully if the alignment coverage and sequence identity in the chlild features (usually exons/CDS) is > 50%.
+A gene will only be considered mapped successfully if the alignment coverage and sequence identity in the chlild features (usually exons/CDS) is > 50%.
 The alignment coverage threshold can be changed with the -a option.
 Any genes mapping with a coverage below the threshold will be present in the GFF file with the tag partial_mapping=True.
 The sequence identity threshold can be changed with the -s option.
 Any genes mapping with a lower sequence identity will be present in the GFF file with the tag low_identity=True.

 Extra gene copies will have the same ID as the reference gene and will be tagged with extra_copy_number={copy_number}